zvandermeer/MultiDiva/README.md

 	`go build -o ./bin/MultiDiva-Client.dll -buildmode=c-shared  ./cmd/MultiDiva-Client`

-- The compiled .DLL can be found in the 'bin' directory
+- The compiled .DLL can be found in the 'bin/' directory